To Whom It May Concern (Bee Gees album): Background and recording

 After touring in 1971 to promote their previous album, Trafalgar, the Bee Gees worked quickly to complete another album.
 They recorded the song "Paper Mache, Cabbages and Kings" on 3 January 1972 which was the last song recorded with the Australian drummer Geoff Bridgford.
 Bridgford was the final non-Gibb brother to be a full member of the group.
 He left the group before their tour of East Asia and was replaced on tour by Chris Karan.
 Recording resumed in April 1972 with a Robin song called "Never Been Alone" and a song Barry did on his fan club recording from 1971 called "I Can Bring Love".
 The drummer on the April sessions was a veteran session player, Clem Cattini.
 The first song recorded for this album was "You Know It's For You", a song written and performed by Maurice Gibb, on which he played guitar, bass, keyboard and mellotron.
-Karan did not participate with the Bee Gees on studio as Clem Cattini recalls:
+Karan did not participate with the Bee Gees in the studio as Clem Cattini recalls:

 On the album it's got a photograph of Chris Karan which is ridiculous really, because it wasn't Chris playing on the album, it was me!.
 As far as I'm concerned, I think they [Bee Gees] have an unbelievable talent – I'd give anything just to have written one of the songs that they've written, especially the later stuff.

 The album was primarily recorded between June 1971 and April 1972 (except for "We Lost the Road", recorded in January 1971 during the Trafalgar sessions).
 The Bee Gees saved a non-album single, "My World", from the sessions which was released in January 1972, becoming a UK/US Top 20 hit.
 Shepherd's arrangements are relatively toned down and the background vocals sometimes seem to take the place of what could have been string sections.